oddstream/gosol/README.md

 ## TODO

-* Scripted game variants (currently looking at using [Picol](https://wiki.tcl-lang.org/page/Picol), because I'm a fan of Tcl - I've used Lua in the past for this, but I'd like to keep the binary in one file, and as small as possible).
+* Scripted game variants, possibly using [GopherLua](https://github.com/yuin/gopher-lua).
 * Get it working on Android (agggh! help!).
 * Reduce the size of the executable (using [UPX](https://upx.github.io/)?) and WASM.
 * I'd like it to have an inter-user high scores table, but the Google Play games services interface and setup is inpenetrable to me at the moment.